Financial Institutions Sentiment Survey 2021

-Technology remains the top investment priority for the UK financial services sector as firms seek to drive efficiency, improve customer experience and grow market share in an increasingly competitive environment.
+Technology remains the top investment priority for the UK financial services sector as firms seek to improve the customer experience, drive growth and boost productivity by investing in the cloud, APIs and Artificial Intelligence.

 Spotlight on sustainability

-For a more detailed look at the research, click on the panel at the top of the page.
+For a more detailed look at the research, download our full interactive report.

 Important legal information